Form of Government: Republic

 Finance and banking.

 The Bangko Sentral ng Pilipinas acts as the central bank of the Philippines.
-The banking system is relatively underdeveloped compared with the country’s economy, while foreign banks are becoming more numerous.
+Financial and insurance services are developing rapidly; foreign banks are becoming more numerous.
 There is a stock exchange at Manila.

 |Civil aviation, km flown||81 700 000||km flown||2004|

 |Civil aviation, passengers carried||47 776.9||1000 units||2019|

 |Computers||72.3||per 1000 pop.||2008|